makrometrik-dev/makrometrik-dev/README.md

 :pushpin: I’m providing marketniche- and positioning-strategies

-:pushpin: Therefore I built Webapplications, Websites and Webshops
+:pushpin: Therefore I built Webapplications, Websites and Webshops, implement specific parts of Branding- and other supporting Consulting-Activities

-:bulb: I’m using HTML,PHP, jquery and SQL and try to improve my Python and VanillaJS Skills
+:bulb: My Stack contains AP,AI, Wordpress, HTML,PHP, jquery and SQL and try to improve my Python and VanillaJS Skills

 🔦  Since i was employed there for over 13 years, i am particularly specialized in projects in the healthcare sector